Warren County, Georgia: 2020 census

-As of the 2020 United States census, there were 5,215 people, 2,244 households, and 1,456 families residing in the county.
+As of the 2020 census, the county had a population of 5,215, 2,159 households, and 1,456 families residing there.
+The median age was 47.7 years, with 20.2% of residents under the age of 18 and 22.8% aged 65 years or older, and for every 100 females there were 89.2 males (86.7 males per 100 females age 18 and over).

+0.0% of residents lived in urban areas, while 100.0% lived in rural areas.

+The racial makeup of the county was 38.2% White, 58.5% Black or African American, 0.3% American Indian and Alaska Native, 0.3% Asian, 0.1% Native Hawaiian and Pacific Islander, 0.3% from some other race, and 2.3% from two or more races.
+Hispanic or Latino residents of any race comprised 1.0% of the population.

+Of those households, 27.4% had children under the age of 18 living with them and 36.5% had a female householder with no spouse or partner present.
+About 31.5% of all households were made up of individuals and 15.6% had someone living alone who was 65 years of age or older.

+There were 2,511 housing units, of which 14.0% were vacant.
+Among occupied housing units, 71.2% were owner-occupied and 28.8% were renter-occupied.
+The homeowner vacancy rate was 1.6% and the rental vacancy rate was 5.6%.

 Politics

 As a part of America's Black Belt, a majority-Black, rural region, Warren County is a reliably Democratic county.
 Even as the rest of Georgia's demographics have rapidly shifted, Warren County and its surrounding counties have provided a consistent source of support for Democrats for years and frequently are the deciding factors in close elections, as metro Atlanta is usually overwhelmed by Georgia's deeply conservative rural areas.
 Despite this, Warren County's margins have narrowed in recent years, with Republicans slowly making gains due to the economic challenges that rural Georgia faces.
 In 2024, Warren County gave Donald Trump the Republican Party's best margin since 1972 due to the Republican Party's active targeting of African-American men and rural voters.
 However, Warren County remained reliably Democratic.

+For elections to the United States House of Representatives, Warren County is part of Georgia's 12th congressional district, currently represented by Rick Allen.
+For elections to the Georgia State Senate, Warren County is part of District 23.
+For elections to the Georgia House of Representatives, Warren County is part of District 128.